droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ]
 ~~~

-Then you'll get a response message like above.
+You'll get a response message like above.
 Look at these points:

  * The `type` of the response becomes `countRecords.result`.